wong-justin/vic/README.md

                   Use -w 9999 for fullscreen.
                   Defaults to 40.

---dry-run         Instead of auto-running ffmpeg commands
+--dry-run         Instead of running ffmpeg on finish,
-                  on finish, just print the commands to stdout.
+                  just print the commands to stdout.

 --log <path>      Write logs to this file.
 ```